-Hollywood is paying tribute to Full House star Bob Saget, who died unexpectedly on Sunday, Jan.
-9, of unknown causes.
-According to TMZ, the 65-year-old actor and comedian — affectionately known as “America’s Dad” — was found unresponsive in his hotel room at the Ritz-Carlton in Orlando, Florida.
+Tributes poured in January when the news broke that Saget died unexpectedly on Sunday, Jan.
+9, after his comedy show in Florida.
+According to TMZ, the comedian — affectionately known as “America’s Dad” — was found unresponsive in his hotel room at the Ritz-Carlton in Orlando, Florida.
 The sheriff’s department and the fire department reportedly responded to the hotel’s call at around 4 p.m., and Saget was pronounced dead on the scene.
 The Orange County Sheriff’s Office told TMZ that there were “no signs of foul play or drug use.”

-Shortly after the news broke, Saget’s family confirmed his death in an emotional statement.
+Saget’s family confirmed his death in an emotional statement that same day.
 “We are devastated to confirm that our beloved Bob passed away today.
-He was everything to us and we want you to know how much he loved his fans, performing live and bringing people from all walks of life together with laughter,” the statement read, per Variety.
+He was everything to us and we want you to know how much he loved his fans, performing live and bringing people from all walks of life together with laughter,” the statement read, according to Variety.
 “Though we ask for privacy at this time, we invite you to join us in remembering the love and laughter that Bob brought to the world.”

-It wasn’t long before the tributes started pouring in.
-John Stamos, who played Uncle Jesse in Full House from 1987 to 1995, took to Twitter to share his reaction.
+John Stamos, who played Uncle Jesse in Full House from 1987 to 1995, was one of the first to react to the news on Twitter.
 “I am broken.
 I am gutted.
 I am in complete and utter shock,” he wrote.
 “I will never ever have another friend like him.
 I love you so much Bobby.”
 Dave Coulier, who played Joey on the hit sitcom, echoed Stamos’ sentiment.
 “My heart is broken,” he tweeted.
 “I love you, Bob.
 Your forever brother, Dave.”

 Candace Cameron Bure, who played Saget’s eldest daughter, DJ, on Full House, was left speechless by the news.
 “I don’t know what to say,” she tweeted.
 “I have no words.
 Bob was one of the best human beings I’ve ever known in my life.
 I loved him so much.”